For many kids, an ice cream sundae or a cool glass of milk at lunch means an afternoon of cramps, gas, and diarrhea.

 Living With Lactose Intolerance

 Severity of lactose intolerance can vary widely between kids.
 Because each case is different, there's no one simple way of dealing with it.
-Each child needs to learn the strategies that work best depending upon the symptoms and how much, if any, lactase the body produces.
-It may help to keep a food diary as you figure out what foods and drinks your child's system can and can't tolerate.
+Each child needs to find what works best depending on the symptoms and how much, if any, lactase the body produces.
+It may help to keep a food diary as you figure out what foods and drinks your child's system can and can't handle.

 Many foods, drinks, and digestive aids are available for those with a lactose intolerance (like milk specifically made for people with this condition, which most supermarkets carry).
 Ask your doctor if your child should supplement certain dairy products with drops or tablets that contain the lactase enzyme.